ANDREA GEYER I Shadows Nearby

 Opening hours: Tue-Fri 1–6 p.m., Sat noon-5 p.m.

-Due to the current restrictions in the course of Covid-19, the gallery remains closed to the public.
+Due to the current restrictions in the course of Covid-19, the gallery is now open by advance appointment only.

 Please contact us by phone to +49 (0)221 93488 56 or e-mail to firstname.lastname@example.org.

 Galerie Thomas Zander is delighted to present two exhibitions of new work by Andrea Geyer and Candida Höfer.
 In Geyer’s installation autobiographic and collective memories resonate with the life and work of Belgian filmmaker Chantal Akerman.
 Höfer’s large-format photographs of the Belgian House explore a special part of Cologne’s history and its relationship to Belgian culture.